gvwilson/thirdbit/fiction/madica/index.md

 top one, and it sank.

-After that, there was just the tramp, tramp, tramp of their feet, the boing... boing... of the pogo ELF, and the occasional sniffle from Ike, who might well have been the only jet in history with a runny nose.
+After that, there was just the tramp, tramp, tramp of their feet, the boing… boing… of the pogo ELF, and the occasional sniffle from Ike, who might well have been the only jet in history with a runny nose.

 After what seemed like ages, but was probably only ten or fifteen